5axes/Cura-Postprocessing-Scripts/README.md

 	- Slow Z percentage : Positive value to slow the print as the z value rises up to this percentage.

 	- Slow Z height : Positive value to define the start height of the speed reduction.

+	- Display details on LCD : This setting will insert M117 gcode instructions, to display current modification in the G-Code is being used.

 ![SlowZ.py](./images/slowz.jpg)